New Year 2021 Honours: Dave Dobbyn's slices of heaven rewarded with knighthood - NZ Herald

 "They like to get us a cup of tea by 8 o'clock."

-He jokes that he'll then be replaced with "doof-doof music" and crowds waving their hands like Nazis at a Nuremberg rally.
+He jokes that he'll then be replaced with "doof-doof music" and crowds waving their hands.

 For some boozers, this month is No Remember December.
 Last year, Dobbyn stopped drinking during the alcohol-free cancer fundraising campaign called Dry July.